 Useful tip – Wave a clean flame quickly along the ends of tape or ribbon to seal them and they won’t fray.

 Next step is to lay the back piece on top of the front piece with the RIGHT sides together.
-Pin around the egdes.
+Pin around the edges.
 However accurate you are sewing the front, the edges will never quite match up when placing the back on so you can trim the edges to fit if necessary.

-Mark where the edges of the tape are with pins and make sure to square across the tape in a straight line (see next photo on green diamond) rather than sew to a point as the finish will be neater.
+Mark where the edges of the tape are with pins and make sure to square across the tape in a straight line rather than sew to a point as the finish will be neater.
 Sew a 1cm seam allowance all the way around.

 Cut away excess fabric on the points.
 Using the tip of your scissors, snip into the seam allowance at the corners, right up to the stitching but be careful not to cut the stitching!
 Leave a 2mm gap.

 Stage 6 – Turning your Christmas star decoration the right way around.

-Now turn the star the right way around through the gap and poke to points out with a pair of scissors or even a knitting needle.
+Now turn the star the right way around through the gap and poke to points out with the Prym corner and edge shaper.

 Now for the fun bit!
 Stuff your star with wadding to be as full as you like!

 Hand stitch the gap up and then continue to hand stitch your button on in the middle.
 If you sew through all of the layers and pull tight, the padded star really takes a lovely shape.

-I chose to add a decorative bow at the top also.
-I handstitched it on with another button as a decorative feature.
+You could embellish further by adding a decorative bow at the top also.
+You could sew it on with another button as a decorative feature.

 So, add as many buttons and trims as you like to make them as festive and as fantastic as you can!

 Please let me know how you get on making your Christmas star decoration and if you have any questions, then please just get in touch!

 Do share pictures on my facebook fanpage as I love to see what everyone makes.